Causes of the First Intifada: Growth of Islamism

 The growth of Islamism in the occupied territories has been cited by several commentators as an instigating factor of the First Intifada.
 According to Kenneth W. Stein of Emory University, "in the half decade before the uprising, the mosque and Islamic symbols became focuses and platforms for political action," and "philosophies associated with the Moslem Brotherhood in Egypt emerged with some degree of prominence in a few urban areas."
 According to American researcher Sheila H. Katz, "The mid- 1980s saw a rise of Jewish and Muslim religious militancy that melded ultranationalism, racism, and the restriction of women's rights.
 Both groups categorically opposed peace and a two- state solution, each believing that they were the only legitimate citizens of Greater Israel or the whole of Palestine."

-Michael S. Serrill of Time Magazine noted in 1988 that "fundamentalists are especially strong in Gaza, where the teeming refugee camps have become a fertile breeding ground for the message of the Islamic sheiks.
+Serrill noted that "fundamentalists are especially strong in Gaza, where the teeming refugee camps have become a fertile breeding ground for the message of the Islamic sheiks.
 Islam is also gaining strength in the camps and universities of the West Bank.
 Says Efraim Sneh, an Israeli brigadier general who recently resigned as head of the West Bank Civil Administration: 'Islam is moving into the void, and it's much more difficult to combat that kind of terrorism.'
 Ironically, the Israelis, far from cracking down on fundamentalist activity, had until recently raised no objection to it, hoping it would turn the youth of the territories away from the P.L.O...
 Islamic teachers have been some of the main cheerleaders of the rioting, blaring their call to resistance from loudspeakers attached to mosques in Gaza, the West Bank and East Jerusalem.
 They substitute Islamic slogans for the old P.L.O. themes, chanting “Allah helps those who help themselves” or “Palestine is our Holy Land.”
 Their call to the barricades is made more effective by Islam's reverence for martyrdom."
 Israeli general Yitzhak Mordechai, head of the Southern Command when the Intifada broke out, stated in 2018 that "I was very familiar with Gaza from my previous positions.
 But when I took charge of the Southern Command, I was shocked by the number of mosques that had been recently constructed in Gaza."
 According to John Kifner of The New York Times, writing as the Intifada broke out in December 1987, there was a "strong Islamic element emerging as a major factor in this round of clashes.
 Islamic fundamentalist groups, including one called Islamic Holy War, have made strong gains in Gaza in the last 18 months.
 Loudspeakers in minarets, normally used for calls to prayers, have been urging on demonstrators."